School of Civil and Environmental Engineering, and Construction Management

 CE 5001.
 Process and Ethics in Thesis/Dissertation Research Development.
 (1-0) 1 Credit Hour.

 Course discusses the process and the ethical issues involved in conducting research and developing a thesis or dissertation.
 It covers research organizational skills, literature searches, technical writing, honesty in writing and plagiarism issues.
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 5033.
 Experiential Learning in Civil Engineering.
 (3-0) 3 Credit Hours.

 Students may obtain credit for professional work experiences outside of UTSA that align with areas of graduate study in Civil Engineering.
 Students must develop a portfolio of work demonstrating that they have achieved learning objectives established by a faculty advisor.
 The portfolio will be evaluated by the faculty advisor, and if approved, the student must pass a proficiency exam evaluating his/her proficiency in the course learning outcomes.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5043.
 Advanced Civil Engineering Statistics.
 (3-0) 3 Credit Hours.

 Statistical analysis methods include descriptive statistics, interval estimation and hypothesis testing, analysis of variance, design of experiments, regression analysis, and time series analysis.
 Additional topics covered include probabilistic methods, decision analysis and reliability analysis applied to civil engineering systems.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5093.
 Geographic Information Systems (GIS).
 (3-0) 3 Credit Hours.

 Introduces vector, raster and tabular concepts, emphasizing the vector approach.
 Topics include spatial relationships, map features, attributes, relational database, layers of data, data ingesting, digitizing from maps, projections, output, applications, and availability of public data sets.
 Focus will be placed on spatial/temporal data analyses using digitized maps and database information in an area of CE specialization.
 (Formerly CE 5293.
 Credit cannot be earned for both CE 5093 and CE 5293.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5103.
 Advanced Steel Design.
 (3-0) 3 Credit Hours.

 Connection design, welded and bolted, moment-resistant connections, plate girders, column stability, bracing design, and seismic design of frames.
 (Formerly CE 5343 Topic 4: Advanced Steel Design.
 Credit cannot be earned for both CE 5103 and CE 5343 Advanced Steel Design.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5123.
 Bridge Engineering.
 (3-0) 3 Credit Hours.

 Design loads, load distribution, design of superstructures and substructures, and evaluation and load rating capacity of bridges.
 (Formerly CE 5343 Topic 8: Bridge Engineering.
 Credit cannot be earned for both CE 5123 and CE 5343 Bridge Engineering.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5133.
 Advanced Reinforced Concrete.
 (3-0) 3 Credit Hours.

 Curved beams, torsion design, retaining walls and shear walls, stairs, two-way slabs, yield-line theory, biaxial load on columns, slenderness effects, joint design, strut-and-tie methods, and concrete elasticity and failure criteria.
 (Formerly CE 5343 Topic 2: Advanced Reinforced Concrete Structures.
 Credit cannot be earned for both CE 5133 and CE 5343 Advanced Reinforced Concrete Structures.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5143.
 Numerical Methods in Civil Engineering.
 (3-0) 3 Credit Hours.

 Mathematical equation root finding and optimization methods, matrix equations, solution methods, eigenvector and eigenvalue solution methods, finite difference methods, curve-fitting methods, numerical integration and differentiation techniques, and introduction to finite element formulations.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5153.
 Prestressed Concrete.
 (3-0) 3 Credit Hours.

 Overview of prestressed concrete development; design properties of materials; analysis and design of pre-tensioned and post-tensioned concrete members; full and partial prestressing; serviceability and strength requirements, code criteria for prestressed continuous beams, statically indeterminate frames and other structures.
 (Formerly CE 5343 Topic 3: Prestressed Concrete.
 Credit cannot be earned for both CE 5153 and CE 5343 Prestressed Concrete.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5163.
 Advanced Structural Analysis.
 (3-0) 3 Credit Hours.

 The class covers the matrix analysis method applied to structural analysis.
 The course will cover all the facets of the structural analysis method including the assembly of element and structure stiffness matrices, fixed end force and moment vectors, and nodal displacements.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5173.
 Dynamics and Vibrations.
 (3-0) 3 Credit Hours.

 The class covers the fundamentals of structural dynamics, including single-degree-of-freedom and multi-degree-of-freedom systems.
 The course presents common analysis techniques used to calculate the dynamic response of structures to different types of time-varying loads.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5183.
 Experimental Stress Analysis.
 (3-0) 3 Credit Hours.

 The course covers basic principles of experimental measurements, including basic modeling theory, similitude laws, and dimensional analysis.
 The course will also cover basic principles of commonly-used sensors for measuring strain, displacement, and load.
 Students will learn to build and operate sensors through experiments.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5193.
 Finite Element Methods.
 (3-0) 3 Credit Hours.

 Derivation and computer implementation of the finite element method for the solution of civil engineering boundary value problems.
 (Formerly CE 5023.
 Same as ME 5483.
 Credit cannot be earned for more than one of the following: CE 5023, CE 5193, or ME 5483.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5253.
 Introduction to Masonry Design.
 (3-0) 3 Credit Hours.

 Design philosophy and methodology for masonry structures.
 Flexure design, axial load design, and shear design of basic masonry components.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5263.
 Design of Buildings for Lateral Loads.
 (3-0) 3 Credit Hours.

 The class will cover methods to calculate lateral loads for the design of buildings and their application to the design of steel, concrete, wood and masonry structures.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5303.
 Hydrometeorology.
 (3-0) 3 Credit Hours.

 The main objective of this course is to familiarize the student with the local and global distribution of freshwater.
 Conceptualizations of the water balance/budget are developed using principles of physical hydrology and meteorology.
 Emphasis will be on recent research and modern methods for data analysis and modeling.
 Real life events and phenomena will be discussed.
 In addition to the text, material will be presented from other sources.
 Guest instructors will give presentations on some case studies.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5363.
 Coastal Engineering.
 (3-0) 3 Credit Hours.

 This course introduces coastal engineering principles.
 This course will cover various fundamental and applied aspects of coastal engineering, including: wave mechanics, wave-structure interaction, coastal water level fluctuations, coastal zone processes, and design considerations for coastal structures and beach nourishment projects.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5403.
 Advanced Characterization of Highway Materials.
 (3-0) 3 Credit Hours.

 Basic and advanced level of the fundamentals of material response to static and repeated loading; emphasis on the deformation and fatigue behavior of asphalt mixtures, constitutive modeling for mixtures, microstructure characterization for mixtures, nondestructive testing of pavements, asphalt binder characterization, unbound materials (base and sub-base materials) evaluation and characterization.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5423.
 Advanced Pavement Analysis and Design.
 (3-0) 3 Credit Hours.

 Asphalt concrete and portland concrete pavement analysis and design.
 Layered elastic, nonlinear, and viscoelastic analysis.
 Slabs under environmental and traffic stresses.
 Software for layer analysis and slab analysis.
 AASHTO 1993 design method.
 Asphalt Institute and Portland Cement Association method.
 NCHRP 1-37A developed mechanistic-empirical design method.
 (Formerly CE 5513 Topic 5: Pavement Design.
 Credit cannot be earned for both CE 5423 and CE 5513 Pavement Design.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5433.
 Advanced Geometric Design.
 (3-0) 3 Credit Hours.

 Course deals with the geometric design of highways and streets.
 Topics include highway functions, design controls and criteria, elements of design, local roads and streets, freeways, and intersections.
 (Formerly CE 5513 Topic 6: Advanced Geometric Design.
 Credit cannot be earned for both CE 5433 and CE 5513 Advanced Geometric Design.)
-Differential Tuition:$165.
+This course has Differential Tuition.

 CE 5443.
 Pavement Management.
 (3-0) 3 Credit Hours.

 Pavement evaluation and performance, evaluation of pavement distress condition surveys, evaluation of pavement roughness ride quality, skid resistance of pavements, evaluation of pavement structural capacity, maintenance and rehabilitation, prioritization and optimization of pavement maintenance, and rehabilitation needs.
 (Formerly CE 5513 Topic 4: Pavement Management Systems.
 Credit cannot be earned for both CE 5443 and CE 5513 Pavement Management Systems.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5453.
 Transportation Engineering.
 (3-0) 3 Credit Hours.

 Study of the Highway Capacity Manual, traffic stream parameters and relationships, analytical techniques in traffic engineering such as capacity analysis, queuing theory, and traffic simulation.
 Design and operation of advanced traffic management systems including signalization, real-time motorist information, urban incident management, and ITS concepts.
 (Formerly CE 5513 Topic 8: Principles of Traffic Engineering.
 Credit cannot be earned for both CE 5453 and CE 5513 Principles of Traffic Engineering.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5463.
 Foundation Engineering.
 (3-0) 3 Credit Hours.

 Shallow and deep foundations, including footings, slabs on-grade, cofferdams, sheet-pile walls, drilled shafts, piles and retaining walls.
 (Formerly CE 5353 Topic 2: Advanced Foundation Engineering.
 Credit cannot be earned for both CE 5463 and CE 5353 Advanced Foundation Engineering).
-Differential Tuition $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.

 CE 5473.
 Transportation Planning.
 (3-0) 3 Credit Hours.

 An introductory course in urban transportation planning.
 It includes, an overview of highway capacity concepts, trip generation, trip distribution, modal split and trip assignments.
 Course gives hands-on exposure to software implementing these steps and discusses case studies of San Antonio’s 2020 master plan.
 Finally, it extends this approach to air passenger and road freight transportation.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 5483.
 Urban Transportation.
 (3-0) 3 Credit Hours.